Many kids around the country are celebrating their 100th day of school this month and we are having some math fun along with them!

 44. Pieces from board games

-Some of our nature items would also fit in this category such as rocks, seashells, pinecones and flowers.
-They are all listed below under natural materials.
+Some of our nature items (listed below) would also fit in this category such as rocks, seashells, pinecones and flowers.

 Such a fun idea - compare popcorn both unpopped & popped!